goauthentik/authentik/website/docs/sources/ldap/index.md

 #### LDAP Attribute mapping

 -   **User Property mappings** and **Group Property Mappings**: Define which LDAP properties map to which authentik properties.
 The default set of property mappings is generated for Active Directory.
-See also [LDAP Property Mappings](../../../docs/property-mappings/#ldap-property-mapping).
+See also [Property Mappings](#property-mappings).

 #### Additional Settings